pranabdas/linux/docs/apache.md

 The main server configuration file is located at `/etc/apache2/apache2.conf`.

 ## Server logs

 Apache has two logs: *access.log* and *error.log*.
 We can look them up in the `/var/log/apache2` directory.

 ## Create a self-signed certificate

-In general, you have a get a certificate from a certificate authority.
+In general, you have to get a certificate from a certificate authority.
 But you can self-sign a certificate for your own purpose.

 ```bash